Nexus-Mods/NexusMods.App/docs/development-guidelines/AddingAGame.md

 !!! info "Describes how to add a game to the Nexus Mods App."

-To have a game automatically recognised by the Nexus Mods App, create a class that inherits from `AGame`.
+To have a game be automatically recognised by the Nexus Mods App, create a class that inherits from `AGame`.

 ???
 "Example Game (Click to Expand)"